HEROES: Bergen Mom, Son Rescued From Rising Floodwaters

 First, DPW Supt.
 Robert Tracy grabbed hold of the Mercedes to keep the swollen brook from sweeping it under a Walnut Street bridge, Police Chief Jeffrey Krapels said.

-Then Police Officer Daniel Sullivan and Detective Perry Duelfer got the mom and her 10-year-old boy out, assisted by Officer Nick Motzlen, the chief said.
+Then Police Officer Daniel Sullivan and Detective Perry Duelfer got the mom and her 10-year-old boy out, assisted by Sgt.
+Sal Russino, the chief said.

 Both were fine, he said.